actionhero/www.actionherojs.com/tutorials/middleware.md

       preEnqueue: async function () {
         const arg = this.args[0]
-        return true // returing `false` will prevent the task from enqueing },
+        return true // returning `false` will prevent the task from enqueuing },

       postEnqueue: async function () {